-If you are using non-Microsoft DNS servers to support Active Directory, you can verify SRV locator resource records by viewing Netlogon.dns.
+If you're using non-Microsoft DNS servers to support Active Directory, you can verify SRV locator resource records by viewing Netlogon.dns.
 Netlogon.dns is located in the

 %systemroot%\System32\Config folder.
 You can use a text editor, such as Notepad, to view this file.

 The first record in the file is the domain controller's Lightweight Directory Access Protocol (LDAP) SRV record.
-This record should appear similar to the following:
+This record should appear similar to the following one:

 Nslookup is a command-line tool that displays information you can use to diagnose Domain Name System (DNS) infrastructure.

-- On your DNS, click Start, and then click Run.
+- On your DNS, select Start > Run.